 Cornered

 When I travel I’m always on the look out for interesting street art.
-I found this arresting piece on the corner of a dilapidated wall in Milan.
-I photographed it 23 months ago to the day (20 November 2018) and have been drawing it for the last fortnight.
-The title “Cornered” relates to the figure’s physical placement on a corner as well as being about the tense situation she dramatizes.
+I find this arresting piece on the corner of a dilapidated wall in Milan.
+The title “Cornered” relates to the figure’s physical placement on a corner as well as referring to the tense situation she dramatizes.
 Note “a disagio” on the top left of the yellow rectangle.
 It means discomfort.

 Street art soon weathers, fades and tears.
 It has a very limited life span.
 Now and then I find a piece that I’d like to give another kind of life to – by making a drawing of it.
 Most of my street art collection is from sources I found in Paris including “Rebel Rebel” which I drew in 2018.